 Buying cheap databases affects quality a lot.
 Typically, 50%-70% of the data they deliver usually results in a high email bounce rate.
 But the opposite is also true: When a salesperson can trust their information source and have direct contact info ready, they can spend all that time selling.
 The number of meetings increases fourfold with quality data versus a cheap list or data-aggregation vendor.

-So if you are looking into buying databases, keep in mind that this is just the first step.
+So if you are looking for business leads for sale, keep in mind that this is just the first step.
 The data is useless as long as there’s no sales team or targeted content marketing strategy.

 Prioritize video content